matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 2. The `node_modules` directory (or your host should run `npm install`).
 3. The `package.json` file.

-Most modern Node.js hosting providers (like Vercel, the creators of Next.js) will automatically detect the Next.js project, run the `build` command for you, and deploy the application.
-You typically just need to connect your GitHub repository to their service.
+Most modern Node.js hosting providers will automatically detect the Next.js project, run the `build` command for you, and deploy the application.
+You typically just need to connect your GitHub repository to their service. **Excellent alternatives to Firebase Hosting include Vercel (from the creators of Next.js) and Netlify, both of which offer a similar automated deployment workflow and a generous free tier.**

 For a manual server setup, you would need to:
 1. Copy the entire project folder to your server.